walt-id/waltid-ssikit-vclib/README.md

 // extendable to e.g. take the users address from the PermanentResidentCard, or an Europass (if supplied), or a VerifiableUtilityBill etc...
 ```

+## Adding VC Templates

+1. Visit https://vc-creator.walt.id to generate a VC template.
+2. Add it to package: id.walt.vclib.credentials.
+3. Add the new class to id.walt.vclib.registry.VcTypeRegistry.
+4. Run all test-cases, which will generate the JsonSchema and the serialized version of the credential template.
+5. Open a Pull-Request on GitHub

 ## License